|

 scroll for Colecovision.

-But it could the people from 3rd Party companies like Imagic and AtariSoft, with their games:
+But it could the people from the 3rd Party companies like Imagic and AtariSoft, with their games

 "Nova Blast", "Defender" and "Moon Patrol".

-Differents in the games design was that, allmost all the
+Differents in many games design was that, allmost all the

 arcade machines